sinch/nuget-webapiclient/README.md

 Map methods, reguest and response using an interface.

 	public interface IEchoApi
 	{
         [HttpGet("echo/{name}")]
         Task<string> Echo(string name);
 	}

-## Auto generating implementation using Castle.Core dynamic proxy
+## Auto generating implementation using Castle.Core

-An implementation is generated that implements the defined interface using Castle.Core.
+An implementation is generated for the defined interface using Castle.Core dynamic proxy.

 	var factory = new WebApiClientFactory();
 	var echoApi = factory.CreateClient<IEchoApi>("http://127.0.0.1:4711");